 As a beginner, don’t get hung up about getting a high average – it’s much more productive to focus on enjoying the game and the competition.

 However, If you’re serious about darts, keeping track of your average is a great way to objectively measure your improvement.
-If you’ve been playing darts for a while, then you’ll know how challenging it is to be consistent but that it is so vital to your performance in darts.
+If you’ve been enjoying the benefits of playing darts for a while, then you’ll know how challenging it is to be consistent but that it is so vital to your performance in darts.

 Keep practicing, and those higher averages will come!